Last Updated on

 - Outside of Morocco, select Meyer lemons.
 If they're not in season, then Eureka.

 - You can settle with whatever variety of lemon is available at the supermarket, but common varieties of lemon will be more sour.
 Plus, their thicker skin will take longer to cure.

-- If using a Moroccan variety, you can leave the lemons whole.
+- If using a small Moroccan variety, you can leave the lemons whole.
 Make a deep slit near each lemon's nipple.
 Pack into the jar as described above, adding ample salt between layers of lemons.
 Once no more lemons can be added and the whole lemons are submerged in lemon juice brine, allow them to cure for at least two months before using.

 Nutrition information is provided as a courtesy and is only an estimate obtained from online calculators.
 Optional ingredients may not be included in the nutritional information.